splunk/public-o11y-docs/get-started/welcome.rst

       <h2>Splunk Infrastructure Monitoring<a name="welcome-imm" class="headerlink" href="#welcome-imm" title="Permalink to this headline">¶</a></h2>
     </embed>

-Gain insights into and perform powerful, capable analytics on your infrastructure and resources across hybrid and multi-cloud environments with Splunk Infrastructure Monitoring.
+Gain insights into and perform powerful, capable analytics on your infrastructure and resources across hybrid and multicloud environments with Splunk Infrastructure Monitoring.
 Infrastructure Monitoring offers support for a broad range of integrations for collecting all kinds of data, from system metrics for infrastructure components to custom data from your applications.

 For more information, see :ref:`wcidw-imm`